 Applications in Economic Policy:

-develops the capability of students to independently analyse a policy issue, design a policy response, or evaluate a policy intervention from an economic point of view.
-Students learn how to motivate and formulate an appropriate research question, and conduct literature-based research resulting in a paper, presentation, and peer review.
+develops your capability to independently analyse a policy issue, design a policy response, or evaluate a policy intervention from an economic point of view.
+You learn how to motivate and formulate an appropriate research question, and conduct literature-based research resulting in a paper, presentation, and peer review.

 For more information about each course, please visit the study guide.